voschezang/coding-handbook/organization-architecture.md

     * Local changes are easy and global changes are expensive.
 Embrace independent, autonomous teams.
         * You build it, you run it, you own it.
     * These structures show up at the level of technology (e.g. code) as well.
+* Focus vs. diversification (as an organization, team, team-member).
+    * E.g. work on all important areas (ticking all the boxes) or choose a subset of them to focus on.
 * Adapt to change - be consistent (conservative)
     * Adapt target conditions (be pragmatic) - invest in removing obstacles and bottlenecks
     * Cohesion of products - flexibility in product designs.